Air New Zealand & Qantas to codeshare

-Air New Zealand and Qantas have revealed plans to begin codesharing in each other’s domestic markets, the two airlines revealed Friday.
+Air New Zealand and Qantas have revealed plans to begin codesharing in each other’s domestic markets, the two airlines announced June 1.

 Air New Zealand is believed to have initiated the discussions with Qantas, which took about six weeks to complete.